rdilweb/docs/docs/about/project-archive.md

 A calculator for the cost of some minions in Hypixel Skyblock.
 It has been archived because much better tools exist.

+## EduAid

+Source: @gitlab:rdil/EduAid

+An open source and privacy centered replacement for Google Classroom.
+It has been archived because I simply can't continue development due to time constraints.